 There is a reason that brands are trusted – the cheap knock-off equivalent at the local market just won’t cut the mustard.
 Go with reliable and renowned brands who offer strong customer support – and ask them for security tips with your new devices.

 Also have a look at built in security measures on your new device – for example, Nest offer 2 step authentification for logging in, making it more secure than just a password.
-Generally more trusted brands will provide better security.
+Generally more trusted brands will provide better security and keep your smart home safe.

 4: Hide your Wifi